-Monitoring, review and improvement processes can and should encompass review against comparators, both internal to the provider and external."2 education of the qualification awarded.
-It is also an integral aspect of all course review and improvement activities.
+Benchmarking (through internal and external referencing) is a tool used by the Institution to assure the quality of its courses and subjects, and more generally, to improve performance of processes and operations across the Institution.
 In accordance with Higher Education Standard 5.3.4, review and improvement activities must include regular and external referencing of the success of student cohorts against comparable courses including 1) the analyses of progression rates, attrition rates, completion times and rates and 2) the assessment methods of grading of students' achievement of learning outcomes for selected subjects within courses.